metachris/RPIO/README.md

 Installation
 ============

-The easiest way to install/update RPIO on a Raspberry Pi is with either easy_install or pip:
+The easiest way to install/update RPIO on a Raspberry Pi is with either easy_install or pip

     $ sudo easy_install -U RPIO
     $ sudo pip install -U RPIO

-Another way to get RPIO is directly from the Github repository:
+Another way to get RPIO is directly from the Github repository

     $ git clone https://github.com/metachris/RPIO.git
     $ cd RPIO